hakirisec/hakiri_toolbelt/README.md

 ## Installation

-Hakiri CLI is a Ruby gem that can be installed by
+Hakiri Toolbelt is a Ruby gem that can be installed by

 ~~~
 $ gem install hakiri